Leonardozn/coyote-cli/README.md

 ## Coyote-cli
 Coyote-cli is a tool created to generate the necessary files of a basic project based on **Node js** and **mongodb** as a database.
 With just a couple of tweaks you can save yourself a couple of hours of work creating rest api.

+This project is not only designed to save configuration time, but also to focus the developer a little more towards the structure that the project must carry in relation to business logic.

+Although we know that most of the time it is not codified once with only a good structure, it is also true that the latter helps reduce errors that can be made when writing code, so it is advisable to have well defined business logic before you start coding.

+Considering the above and the fact that **COYOTE-CLI** bases many of its file creation methods on strings, it is important to follow these steps:
+* Define the business logic.
+* Build the project with **COYOTE-CLI**.
+* If there are any functions that this tool does not support yet (such as specific conditions), it is better to add them after generating everything necessary with **COYOTE-CLI**.

 ### 1. Installation
 The package must be installed globally.
 ```sh